DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 Keep the Naughty Away for Nice Holiday Shopping

 Follow these security tips while shopping for the holidays to help protect your finances and personal information.

 Is holiday shopping at the top of your to-do list?
 You’re not alone.
 Consumers are expected to spend more than $650 billion during the upcoming holiday shopping season, with non-store sales projected to increase between 7 and 10 percent, according to the National Retail Federation.
 Amidst all the hustle and bustle in the quest to check off everything on your list, don’t forget one of the most important things: security.

-“When you’re rushing to finish everything around the holidays, you’re more likely to let your defenses down when it comes to payment security,” says Trevor Buxton, a fraud awareness and communications manager and Certified Fraud Examiner with PNC Bank.
-“But being lax with your cards or not double checking for secure websites can cost you valuable time – and money – if your information is compromised.”
+“When you’re rushing to finish everything around the holidays, you’re more likely to let your defenses down when it comes to payment security,” says Trevor Buxton, a fraud communications manager and Certified Fraud Examiner with PNC Bank.
+“Being lax with your cards or not double checking for secure websites can cost you valuable time – and money – if your information is compromised.”

 In an effort to keep your finances safer this holiday season, Buxton provides a few tips for keeping your personal and account information more secure.